habedi/omni-lpr/README.md

 ---

-Omni-LPR is a self-hostable server that provides automatic license plate recognition (APLR) capabilities via a REST API and over the Model Context Protocol (MCP).
+Omni-LPR is a self-hostable server that provides automatic license plate recognition (ALPR) capabilities via a REST API and over the Model Context Protocol (MCP).
 It can be used both as a standalone ALPR microservice and as an ALPR toolbox for AI agents and LLMs.